r9y9/SPTK.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/r9y9/SPTK.jl/badge.svg)](https://coveralls.io/r/r9y9/SPTK.jl)
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE.md)

-SPTK.jl is a light-weight Julia wrapper for the [Speech Signal Processing Toolkit (SPTK)](http://sp-tk.sourceforge.net/).
-Note that SPTK.jl is based on [the modified version of SPTK](https://github.com/r9y9/SPTK).
+SPTK.jl is a Julia wrapper for the [Speech Signal Processing Toolkit (SPTK)](http://sp-tk.sourceforge.net/), which provides a lot of functionality for speech signal processing such as linear prediction analysis, mel-cepstrum analysis, generalized cepstrum analysis and mel-generalized cepstrum analysis to name a few.
+See the original project page for more details.

+Functions that SPTK.jl provides are basically same as the SPTK, so if you are new to SPTK, please take a look at the original documentation first (I think it's well written) and then use SPTK.jl for your need.

+**NOTE**: SPTK.jl is based on the modified version of SPTK ([r9y9/SPTK](https://github.com/r9y9/SPTK)).

 ## Supported Platforms